Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 Pinterest is the best place to save these recipes.
 You can put them in a folder and keep it all organized!

 I had been intrigued by bone broth for many years.
 Is it just a trend?
-The first bone broth I bought, and thought was decent at the time, was the trader joes bag brand.
-Decently coagulated and an ok taste.
-But when I did my research on store bought bone broth I was astounded.
-Did you know that companies can label broth ‘bone broth’ even if the bones only are in for about an hour.
+The first bone broth I bought and thought was decent at the time was the Trader Joe’s bag brand.
+It is decently coagulated and has an ok taste.
+But when I did my research on store-bought bone broth, I was astounded.
+Did you know that companies can label broth ‘bone broth’ even if the bones are only in for about an hour?
 That is nowhere near long enough to get any type of benefits from the bones.
-In order for all of the nutrients to reap from the bones, it needs to slow cook for 24-48 hours.
-So, beware of store bought.
+In order for all of the nutrients to be reaped from the bones, it needs to slow cook for 24-48 hours.
+So, beware of store-bought.
 Unless you know and have researched the brand.

 bone broth being scooped out of a slow cooker